Welcome to Argentine Tango Classes at Toronto Dance Spot

-- dance what you know will work, and not what you are trying to master at a given point in time during the lessons.
+- dance what you know will work, not what you are trying to master at a given point in time during the weekday lessons you attend.

-- when dancing observe what the “layout” of the dance floor is, how many “lines” of flow are there, how big the centre area for getting “tangled up” is.
+- when dancing observe what the “layout” of the dance floor is, how many “lines” of flow there are, how big the centre area for getting “tangled up” is.

 - guys: when entering the dance flow, catch an eye contact with another leader so as to get him (or her) acknowledge you are trying to enter the flow – he will catch an eye contact with you, smile and give you a slightest of nods, and this way you know he’s seen you and leaving space for you.
 Don’t forget to nod back when you have a chance

-- be understanding for those who are just starting in the Tango world.
+- be understanding to those who are just beginners in the Tango world.
 We have all committed a Milonga Faux Pass in our lifetime, and are lucky if only one 🙂

 A short musical interlude of some type of music very much different from regularly sounding Tango music, indicating the previous Tanda is over, and a new one is about to start.

 That can be a sticky subject matter… If you get hot while dancing and tend to sweat, guys: have a small towel with you, ladies, avoid being sleeveless.
 Still: a little bit of “fresh sweat” is OK.
 What is unacceptable is “old sweat”…

 Since like with any other types of dancing, body odor is the toughest one to deal with, deodorant, mint or a breath freshener, fresh shirt and socks are a must.
 Except none of the above will replace a shower, so: if you going to a Milonga straight from work, have a change of clothing with you and stop by the bathroom at your office to refresh before you get the tie on.[/vc_column_text][/vc_tta_section][/vc_tta_tabs][vc_single_image image=”6272″ img_size=”large” onclick=”link_image” title=”